 But gh is a different story, as it is not making the sound that it should, which is “fff.”
 So let’s try one of the only TWO other sounds that it can make, and voila!
 We got it!
 The gh is silent!
 The gh Secret is everything that’s IN the box when it comes to all of the possible sounds that gh can make, making it easy for learners to deduce the next most likely options when it doesn’t do exactly what it should!

-Luckily in this word, gh is doing exactly what it should.
+rough Luckily in this word, gh is doing exactly what it should.
 However, just like in the word you (at the top of the post) ou is not making the sound that it should, but all good word doctors know that the vowels are the “eyes, ears, nose and throat” of a word, so they know to always check the vowels first whenever something’s wrong.
-If they try the both the long and short sounds for and then u, they would ultimately “get” the word, as only the short u is heard, and o is not saying a word.
+If they try the both the long and short sounds for o and then u, they would ultimately “get” the word, as only the short u is heard, and o is not saying a word.
 This is actually pretty common for one vowel in a pair to sometimes divert to its individual sound while other remains silent.
 You’ll see it happen again in the next two words as well, so it’s pretty handy for word doctors to know about!
 On a side note, gh is doing exactly what it should at the end of a word, so there’s no issue there.

-Just like the in the word above, ou is not making the sound that it should.
+cough Just like the in the word above, ou is not making the sound that it should.
 Only the short o is heard and u is not saying a word.
 And again, the gh is doing exactly what it should.

-In this word, it’s gh that’s acting up, as it’s not making the sound that it should at the end of a word, BUT…its sound is still easily predictable.
+though In this word, it’s gh that’s acting up, as it’s not making the sound that it should at the end of a word, BUT…its sound is still easily predictable.
 There are only 3 possible sounds that gh can make, so any good word doctor knows to work through the most likely option first, and then try the others until they “get” the word.
 And luckily, this time ou is well-behaved!

-Now this one’s a little trickier— bordering between being “fun to figure out” and “just easier to memorize!”
+through Now this one’s a little trickier— bordering between being “fun to figure out” and “just easier to memorize!”
 I would probably go with the latter for this one, but it is gratifying to know that with a whole lot of cognitive flexibility, we CAN crack this word if we really want to!

 Granted, the ou is not making the sound that it should, nor is it making the o or u sound, but like the word you that was mentioned at the top of this post, it IS making the sound of its “cousin” oo.
 And by cousin, I mean a Secret that looks like it’s a “relative” as they share common letters, which in this case is an o.
 Using this “hierarchy of likelihood” to work through the most, next most and finally “if all else fails” options mirror the brain’s system for learning, and it’s great critical thinking practice for young word doctors.